jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 1. Create a README.md file in the root directory of Homework2.

+2. Create a file named `pseudocode.txt` and copy the pseudocode into it.

-2. Put the following Markdown in Homework2/README.md.
+3. Put the following Markdown in Homework2/README.md.
 Include the screenshot you made of your coverage analysis.
 You can embed your diagram directly into your Markdown if it is Mermaid.js.
 Otherwise, take a photograph of your diagram with your phone (or a screenshot, if you made it with an application such as Dia) and reference the file.

    ```markdown
    # Homework 2